Lumbar Lateral Recess Stenosis

 Degenerative Spinal Stenosis

-• More often observed in elderly patients1
+• More often observed in elderly patients

 Positional Preferences